religiosa1/git-webhook-receiver/README.md

 If you want to quickly play around with the project, without actually doing any kind of git integration, please refer to [this doc](./docs/local-run.md).

+For local development with watch mode, this project uses [air](https://github.com/air-verse/air) Install it and run `air`.

 ## License

 git-webhook-receiver is MIT licensed.